Open-Cascade-SAS/OCCT/dox/contribution/contribution_workflow/contribution_workflow.md

 @subsection occt_contribution_workflow_review Code review

-The **Reviewer** analyzes the proposed solution for applicability in accordance with OCCT @ref occt_contribution__coding_rules "Coding Rules" and examines all changes in the sources, test case(s), and documentation to detect obvious and possible errors, misprints, or violations of the coding style.
+The **Reviewer** analyzes the proposed solution for applicability in accordance with OCCT [Coding Rules](#occt_contribution__coding_rules) and examines all changes in the sources, test case(s), and documentation to detect obvious and possible errors, misprints, or violations of the coding style.

 If the Reviewer detects some problems, he can either: